3. Put the order on hold and confirm it

 Multi-request notification (30x)

-1. seQura POSTs to the notify_url.
+1. seQura POSTs to notify_url.

 • seQura responds with 200.

-2. The shop responds with 307 and a URL.
+2. You respond with 307 and a URL.

 • seQura responds with 200.

-4. The shop responds with 200.
+4. You respond with 200.

 IPN request examples